BIBSYSDEV/nva-publication-api/publication-event-handlers/README.md

   - persistence (Handles file persistence operations)
   - recovery (Handles recovery of failed events from persistence to expansion)
   - tickets (Handles events related to tickets)

-## Notes

-- There are a few candidates for removal/moving here